Technology for Fisheries Management

 In a simplified explanation, GPS, or Global Positioning System, consists of two parts.
 The first consists of 24 satellites orbiting the earth.
 The second is the portable receivers carried by people wanting to know their location.
 The satellites above the earth are essentially highly accurate clocks.
 They continually broadcast microwave time signals to the portable receivers.
 Depending on the distance, these microwave signals vary in their travel time from satellite to the receiver.
 The receivers measure the miniscule differences in time (which converts to distance) among the satellite signals and that tells them how far away they are from a given satellite.
 Once at least three of these distances are known, the GPS receiver can calculate coordinates for its position on earth.

 All of our sonar equipment was synchronized with a GPS receiver so that every point of data we collected has a corresponding latitude and longitude.
 This allows the images to be correctly positioned to produce a large mosaic of the seafloor.
 Though neat to look at, these images are of limited use.
 They must be transformed into maps that are easy to interpret.
-To do that we rely on amazingly versatile computer software packages called Geographic Information Systems (GIS).
+To do that we rely on multiple Geographic Information Systems (GIS) software packages.

 GIS allows users to combine vast amounts of geographic data and produce maps incorporating all of it.
 With our side–scan images, we are able to draw shapes to delineate reefs.
 These shapes can be placed in regular maps to show reef locations — useful to biologists, oystermen, and recreational fishermen.
 However, GIS is capable of far more interesting applications.
 For example, if we have a hypothetical fish that likes oyster reef habitats, salinities of 15-20 ppt, and depths of 2–4 ft, we can input our map of oyster reefs, a table of salinity measurements with coordinates, and a NOAA bathymetric chart.
 The GIS will then churn out a map showing ideal habitats for our fish.